cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     The option makes tracks continuous from one segment into another.
     Use it for interpolation mode.
 There are several options for using the parameter:
     - For an interpolation task (video sequence).
-    If you annotate a bounding box on two adjusted segments they will be merged into one bounding box.
+    If you annotate a bounding box on two adjacent segments they will be merged into one bounding box.
     If overlap equals to zero or annotation is poor on adjacent segments inside a dumped annotation file, you will have several tracks, one for each segment, which corresponds to the object.
     - For an annotation task (independent images).